Beau28713/Beau28713/README.md

 Problem Solving
 Object-Oriented Programming

-## Projects
-Here are a few projects I've been working on:

-Calculator_beau28713 - A Gui application built with Python and kivy.
-Gsme1 - A Python 2d game using the Arcade game engin.
-Internet test connection - A Arduino Software and Electronics project that test to see if a router has connection.
-Feel free to explore these projects in more detail within my GitHub repository.

 ## Contributions
 Apart from my personal projects, I enjoy contributing to open source projects and collaborating with other developers.
 I believe that working together with the developer community helps me improve my skills and make a positive impact on the software development community as a whole.